 The GEM Program

-The most important thing GEM offers besides a nurturing mentorship relationship is the opportunity to meet top female professionals, gain access to scholarships and engage in career building experiences.
+The most important thing GEM offers besides a nurturing mentorship relationship is the opportunity to meet talented professional women, engage in career building experiences, and apply to internships and scholarships.

 Since 2013 over 100 girls from Toronto have completed our program.
 We have seen mentorship relationships deepen, and girls transformed into confident and capable young women.